 Never get out of your car unless at designated stretch points and toilets in the park, and still use caution when in these areas as animals may be close by.
 Take extra supplies: water, food, sun cream, etc. in case you get stranded.
 In the event you do break down or get stuck stay with the vehicle until help arrives.

-Respect the animals
+5. Respect the wild

 self-drive safari in Chobe

-Be considerate of others
+6. Be considerate of others

-Don’t spend too much time at a sighting if a lot of other vehicles are crowded around, give other park users a chance to enjoy the experience.
+Don’t spend too much time at a sighting if a lot of other vehicles are crowded around.
+Give other park users a chance to enjoy the experience.
 When you stop for an animal or meet an oncoming car, pull slightly off the road to allow other drivers room to pass.

-Finding predators
+7. Finding predators

 lion in Chobe Savuti

-Strictly no off-road driving
+8. Strictly no off-road driving

-Pay park entrance fees the day before; mornings at the gate can be busy and you may find long queues.
+Enter the park at the first hour.
 If you enter before other drivers you will be able to see and follow animal tracks from the night before.
-Later in the day, particularly in the dry season, large herds of animals tend to congregate along the riverfront.

 sunset over the Chobe River